 2. Share the plan

 Another perk of writing down career goals is that it makes it easy to share them with friends, colleagues, or even a manager.
-When an individual discloses his short and long-term career goals to other people, he feels more challenged to follow them through to the end.
+When an individual discloses their short and long-term career goals to other people, they feel more challenged to follow them through to the end.

 3. Visualize success

 One thing that high achievers do is to visualize their success.
 Sports psychologists often ask their top athletes to envision themselves crossing that finish line or kicking the field goal.
 It’s the same concept with career goals.
-One should think about all the steps he needs to reach his goal and plan for the setbacks that he may encounter.
+One should think about all the steps they need to reach their goal and plan for the setbacks that they may encounter.